Skip to content

 Summary

-In this chapter, we learned several advanced features in C++98.
-The four type conversion operators each have clear applicable scenarios: static_cast covers everyday needs, reinterpret_cast is for low-level memory operations, dynamic_cast is for runtime type checking, and const_cast is for adjusting const qualifiers. new/delete and placement new provide more complete dynamic memory management capabilities than malloc/free.
-Although exception handling is powerful, its use in embedded systems requires careful trade-offs. inline functions and typedef serve as safe replacements for macros and type aliases in C.
+In this chapter, we covered several advanced features from C++98.
+The four type conversion operators each have distinct use cases: static_cast covers everyday needs, reinterpret_cast handles low-level memory operations, dynamic_cast performs runtime type checking, and const_cast adjusts const attributes. new/delete and placement new provide more comprehensive dynamic memory management capabilities than malloc/free.
+Exception handling is powerful, but its use in embedded systems requires careful trade-offs. inline functions and typedef serve as safer alternatives to C macros and type aliases.

-At this point, we have completed our study of all the fundamental features of C++98.
-In subsequent chapters, we will enter the world of Modern C++—to see what improvements and replacements the C++11 and later standards have brought to these "old features."
+At this point, we have completed our study of the fundamental features of C++98.
+In subsequent chapters, we will enter the world of Modern C++—exploring how the C++11 and later standards have improved and provided alternatives for these "legacy features."